 Mail Things Home While You Are Traveling: A RTW Trip Tip

 When you travel, you buy things on the road.
 You buy souvenirs, you buy clothing or shoes on sale that you can’t resist, etc. You also find that you’ve packed things that you no longer need.
 I was in Europe for the winter and had sweaters, a jacket, and heavy socks.
 I was heading to Australia in February and then southeast Asia after that so I no longer needed winter gear.
 I ended up donating some of my sweaters and winter clothes to friend Kori who was studying in London but other items I mailed home (there was a sale on Baxter jeans at Top Shop!).
-I also mailed some things home from Melbourne.
-I realized that it was going to be very hot in Asia so I didn’t need a lot of things.
-In the UK, there wasn’t a boat shipping option but in Melbourne there was.
+I also mailed things home from Melbourne.
+I realized that it was going to be very hot in Asia so I didn’t need a lot of the things I packed.
+In the UK, there wasn’t a boat shipping option but in Melbourne, there was that option.
 Some items I bought I didn’t need for a while and I didn’t know when I was coming home so shipping via boat (can take up to 6 months) was the best because it was the cheapest.
 Malaysia was really cheap to ship via boat to North America.

-So if you’re planning extended travel, remember you have these options.
+So if you’re planning extended travel, remember you have the option to mail things home.
 Your bag and wallet (to cut down on check-in bag fees) will thank you.